citruslogic/client-server/README.md

 contents to the terminal window.

+To run, do:
+	java ClientController your-host-here

+The application requires one argument, the hostname.
+Otherwise, it will fail to run.

 The application is very simple.
 The workhorse is the ClientSpawner class which is driven by its ClientController class.